Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 }
 ```

-- **winningOption:** The id of the option that got the most votes from the PlayerAudience.
+- **winningOption:** The GUID of the option that got the most votes from the PlayerAudience.
-- **votingResults:** Contains the id of the option, which is generated by hashing the description, as the key and the respective amount of received votes as the value.
+- **votingResults:** Contains the GUIDs of the option as the key and the respective amount of received votes as the value.

 ### Control messages